FriendsOfREDAXO/cke5/README.md

 #### User interface and navigation

-Use the following keystrokes for more efficient navigation in the CKEditor 5 user interface:
+Use these keyboard shortcuts for more efficient navigation through the CKEditor 5 interface:

 <table>
 	<thead>